danielbank/web-nrf52-dongle/README.md

 # Workshop on Web Bluetooth, Web USB, LitElement and Zephyr

+## Slide Deck

+This project was created as a workshop for [AIoT DevFest](https://www.aiotdevfest.org/).
+The [slide deck](docs/webusb-webbluetooth.pdf) is included in this repo in the `/docs` folder.
+It's a fork of the [same workshop](https://github.com/larsgk/web-nrf52-dongle) that [Lars Knudsen](https://twitter.com/denladeside) gave at the 2019 IoT DevFest.

 ## Making a future proof IoT project by leveraging great technologies

 IoT can be really hard, there are plenty of hardware options out there, with a multitude of OSes to choose from - and that is not even thinking about how to get data to and from the device!